-Sodium Fluoaluminate-(sodium aluminum fluoride; cryolite), Na3AlF6 or AlF3·3NaF.
+Sodium Fluoaluminate (sodium aluminum fluoride; cryolite)- Na3AlF6 or AlF3·3NaF.
 Occurring in Greenland as cryolite, sodium fluoaluminate has long been used in the manufacture of aluminum.
-According to an analysis quoted by Marcovitch and Stanley,29 the natural mineral contains approximately 98 per cent of pure sodium fluoaluminate, with small quantities of silica; sodium sulfate, iron oxide, and moisture as impurities.
-Occurring as monoclinic crystals, natural cryolite when ground forms a heavy powder not well suited to insecticidal use.
-Synthetic cryolite, on the other hand, is a light amorphous powder, better adapted to use in dusting mixtures or suspended in water.
-The synthetic form is soluble only to the extent of one gram in 1,639 cc. of water 29 and a water suspension has a pH of 6.2.
+According to an analysis quoted by Marcovitch and Stanley,29 the natural mineral contains approximately 98 per cent of pure sodium fluoaluminate, with small quantities of silica, sodium sulfate, iron oxide, and moisture as impurities.
+Two forms of cryolite are used as insecticides; the natural product, which occurs as monoclinic crystals, and the synthetic compound, an amorphous powder.
+Both forms are sold as powders with very small average particle size, and there is probably little difference in the insecticidal efficiency of the two forms.
+The synthetic form is soluble only to the extent of one gram in 1639 cc. of water 29 and a water suspension has a pH of 6.2.